 - Other causes include parainfluenza, virus, influenza virus and adenoviruses

-Typically infection spread from the upper respiratory tract, into the medium and small bronchi, resulting in epithelial necrosis.
+Typically infection spreads from the upper respiratory tract into the medium and small bronchi, resulting in epithelial necrosis.
 This results in oedema and epithelial shedding, which can cause obstruction, particularly on expiration.

 Typically aged <18 months